Digital transformation strategy: guide for small businesses

 2. Budget the changes

-Budgeting for digital transformation involves calculating both upfront and ongoing costs across four main areas:
+Budgeting to digitally transform your business involves calculating both upfront and ongoing costs.
+Plan for these four main areas:

 You may also need to pay to build a website if you're establishing an online presence for the first time.